Frequently Asked Questions (FAQs)

 How do grass pellets compare economically to fossil fuels?

 As of now, we do not have any economic comparisons of cool-season grass pellet systems with fossil fuels.
-REAP-Canada has made some comparisons of switchgrass with fossil fuels and estimated that switchgrass may be economically superior to all but natural gas.
-As the price of natural gas continues to climb, grass pellets will ultimately be cheaper than natural gas, if that has not already happened.
+REAP-Canada has made some comparisons of switchgrass with fossil fuels and estimated that switchgrass may be economically with all but natural gas.

 Can I mix low quality hay with wood residues and pellet them together?